Cloud Account Instance-level Billing Inspection¶

 fixed_crontab='0 0 * * *', timeout=900

-in the decorator when writing the inspection processing function, then configure it in "Management / Automatic Trigger Configuration".
+in the decorator while writing the self-built inspection processing function, then configure it in "Manage / Automatic Trigger Configuration."

-2. Why might there be no anomaly analysis during inspection
+2. Why might there be no abnormal analysis when the cloud account instance-level billing inspection is triggered

-If the inspection report lacks anomaly analysis, check the data collection status of the current datakit
+When there is no abnormal analysis in the inspection report, check the data collection status of the current datakit

 .

-3. What if previously running scripts encounter errors during inspection
+3. What if scripts that previously ran normally during inspection now show abnormal errors

-Update the referenced script sets in the DataFlux Func script market.
-You can review the update records via the Change Log to facilitate timely updates.
+Update the referenced script sets in the DataFlux Func Script Market.
+You can view the update records of the Script Market through the Change Log to facilitate timely updates of the scripts.

-4. Under what circumstances will cloud account instance-level billing inspection events be generated
+4. Under what circumstances would cloud account instance-level billing inspection events occur

-Using the total cost of specified cloud provider products as the entry point, events are triggered when there is a significant change in cost information or when the total cost exceeds the configured budget.
+Using the total cost of specified cloud provider products as the entry point, an event logic for root cause analysis is triggered when there is a significant change in cost information or when the total cost exceeds the configured budget, generating an inspection event.

-- Tracking Threshold: For example, if the current cost increases by more than 100% year-over-year or month-over-month.
+- Tracking Threshold: For example, when the current period's cost increases > 100% compared to the previous period.

-5. Why hasn't the cloud account instance-level billing inspection been triggered for a long time
+5. Why does the cloud account instance-level billing inspection not trigger for a long time

-If you notice billing anomalies in online views but the inspection does not detect them, first check whether the inspection has been active for more than 15 days.
-Next, check if the log data retention policy exceeds 15 days.
-Finally, verify that automatic trigger tasks are correctly configured in DataFlux Func.
+If abnormalities in the bill are found in online views but the inspection does not detect them, first check whether the inspection has been running for more than 15 days.
+Second, verify whether the log data expiration strategy is greater than 15 days.
+Finally, check whether the automatic trigger task is correctly configured in DataFlux Func.

-6. During script upgrades, why do the corresponding script sets in Startup remain unchanged
+6. Why does the corresponding script set in Startup remain unchanged during the upgrade of the inspection script

-First, delete the corresponding script set, then click the upgrade button and configure the Guance API key to complete the upgrade.
+First, delete the corresponding script set, then click the Upgrade button to configure the corresponding Guance API key to complete the upgrade.

-7. How to determine if the inspection is effective after enabling
+7. How to determine if the inspection has taken effect after enabling it

-In "Management / Automatic Trigger Configuration," check the inspection status.
-It should be enabled, and you can validate the inspection script by clicking execute.
-If it shows "Executed Successfully xx minutes ago," the inspection is running normally and effectively.
+In "Manage / Automatic Trigger Configuration," check the status of the corresponding inspection.
+First, the status should be enabled, secondly, you can validate the inspection script by clicking Execute.
+If the message indicates successful execution X minutes ago, the inspection is functioning properly.